Hibiscus althea is a very decorative shrub.

 If it freezes in your area, it is highly recommended to winterize your plant with horticultural fleece as early as November!

-Hibiscus althea branch by Bernd Hildebrandt under Pixabay license
+Hibiscus althea branch (also on social media) by Bernd Hildebrandt under Pixabay license

 White Hibiscus althea by Daryl Austman under Pixabay license